written by Vanessa Pike-Russell

 Ask to talk to the manager, introduce yourself and politely ask them what products they have for hermit crabs.
 If they select a hermit crab food that contains ethoxyquin, please tell them that it is a known insecticide and could be harmful to hermit crabs.
 Tell them to read the Wikipedia article if they have trouble believing you.
 If they point to painted shells as suitable, show them the slideshow on crabstreetjournal.org front page and tell them that hermit crabs often modify their shells and ingest paint when doing so.
 That hermit crabs are often forced into seashells that have paint inside the shell or is unsuitable.
 Show them the Youtube video of hermit crabs being forced from their shells and inside a newly painted seashell

-Most pet stores don’t think of the long term effect a brightly painted shell may have on the life of the hermit crab.
+Most pet stores don’t think of the long-term effect a brightly painted shell may have on the life of the hermit crab.
 Ask for natural shells and recommend they view the Youtube video by Crabstreet on suitable hermit crab shells.
 Ask them what protein and calcium sources they have for hermit crabs.
 Ask them for some dried blood worms, baby shrimp, meal worms, spirulina, and other foods much loved by hermit crabs.

-If you don’t feel comfortable with face-to-face interaction then ask for the mobile cell phone number and email address for the manager or employee responsible for the hermit crab section.
+If you don’t feel comfortable with face-to-face interaction then ask for the mobile cell phone number and email address of the manager or employee responsible for the hermit crab section.
 You can then communicate by email or text which allows you the time to research and word your questions, and then time for them to digest the questions and/or new information and to respond to it.

 It may help to include the essentials and checklists recommended for land hermit crabs and circle the total amount of the products showing how much money they stand to make if they set out their tank as outlined.
 Not only will it be a display of products available for sale but will entice people to buy more hermit crabs if they are happy and active.